the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 </blockquote>

 You’ve seen a few promising replies, and a couple weird ones.
 You’ve read the logs.
 But you need more than anecdotes.

-You need structure.
+You need a structured view.

 That’s where the 3T Framework comes in:
 Text, Tools, and Truth.